Khopra Ridge Trek

 Day 05: Trek from Tadapani to Dobato (3420m).
 Distance: 7 km, Duration: 5 -6 hours

-Along the way, we pass through some beautiful Nepali villages where people are very much involved in agriculture, offering a glimpse into local culture and the Nepalese way of life.
+Along the way, we pass through some beautiful Nepali villages where people are deeply involved in agriculture.
+You can get a glimpse into the local culture and the Nepalese way of life in the rural villages.
 After a short up-and-down, one tough ascent takes us all the way to Dobato.

 Day 06: Trek from Dobato to Chistibung (2975m).
 Distance: 7 km , Duration: 4 hours

-Wake early for a sunrise hike to Muldai View Point, one of the most underrated yet breathtaking viewpoints in the Annapurna region.
-As you hike to Munde View Point, experience the breathtaking sunrise views of Annapurna South, Machhapuchhre, Nilgiri, and Dhaulagiri in full glory.
+You wake early for a sunrise hike to Muldai Viewpoint (Mulde Viewpoint), one of the most underrated viewpoints in the Annapurna region.
+From this viewpoint, you will be able to see the breathtaking views of Manaslu, Ganesh Himal, the Annapurna range, and Machhapuchhre.

-After returning for breakfast, begin a scenic descent through forested trails to the small village of Chistibung, a quiet and remote resting spot surrounded by wilderness.
+After returning for breakfast, you begin a scenic descent through forested trails to the small village of Bayeli (3,432 m).
+Passing through this village, the trail leads you to quiet Chistibang.
+This village is also known as Dhankharka.

 Day 07: Trek from Chistibung to Khopra Ridge (3660m), Distance: 5 km, Duartion: 3 hours